Microservices Testing

 I used to think: Order Service and Inventory Service are both owned by the same team, so we can skip PACT and just test integration directly.

-Actually: Different developers work on each service, they deploy on different schedules, and they can introduce breaking changes without realizing.
+Actually: Different developers work on each service, they deploy on different schedules, and they can introduce breaking changes without realising.
 Contract tests catch these breaks before they hit production.
 They're not extra work; they prevent the six-day outage.

 ❌ Ignoring timeout and circuit breaker patterns